A National Park or National Park Reserve: Why? Why not?

 The only park in Canada that has permitted cattle to graze is Grasslands National Park in Saskatchewan.
 The cattle are part of a temporary experiment to study the environmental impact that reintroducing bison to the park might have.
 Both cattle and bison are hooved creatures, and cattle are a lot easier to transport and herd than bison.
 The average weight of a beef cow and a bison cow are similar, around 1100 lbs.
 What sets the bison apart is their bigger-than-life attitude: in Yellowstone Park, Bison are considered to be the most aggressive animal.

 Not only does CPAWS suggest, “Build A Park And They Will Come”, they are adamant that international tourists will visit the proposed national park, too.
 They fail to mention that most of Canada’s National Parks have few amenities, and because of that, tour buses don’t go there.
 In keeping with that, CPAWS has stated there will be no amenities in the proposed national park.
 Without motels, hotels, restaurants, souvenir shops, gas stations, marked walking trails, ski lifts, canoeing, and campgrounds, few international tourists would visit tourist traps Whistler, Jasper, Banff, Radium Hot Springs, West Edmonton Mall, the beach, whitewater rafting, wine tours, Starbucks, their tablet… How is it, then, that the proposed National Park will be so radically different, such a draw, such a big deal?
+In 2018, Sarah Boyle of Parks Canada inferred there will indeed be roads, parking lots and infrastructure.

 In contrast to the 365-day-a-year spinoff from ranching, tourism in the BC Southern Interior contributes to the economy chiefly in June, July and August.
 Tourism does indeed inject millions of dollars into the Southern Interior economy every year, but it doesn’t do much of that outside of the peak summer season.
 Businesses that cannot survive through the slow season simply cease altogether.
 It happens all the time.